AlexCarolan/Christmas-Game/README.md

 Platform Game
 1. when lives drops to zero and causes game restart, then lives should reset to 3
-3. add hazards (needed for kitchen)
+2. add hazards (needed for kitchen)
-4. display n/m items collected
+3. display n/m items collected
-5. sleigh level should move right automatically
-6. consider adding moving obstacles
+4. consider adding moving obstacles

 Puzzle Game
 1. Puzzle class needs to return true on successful completion (like platformGame) -